The Most Beautiful Lake District Villages You Need to Visit

 2. Windermere

-Windermere town is where tourism began in the Lake District – and in many ways, where tourism in the UK began too.
-You can even stay at the old Hotel Windermere, which opened up in the 1850s.
-The town is located on a raised, hilly area that offers superb views over Lake Windermere.
+Windermere is where tourism began in the Lake District – and in many ways, where tourism in the UK began too.
+The town is located in a raised, hilly area that offers superb views over Lake Windermere and has plenty of shops and cafes that make it a great base for a trip in the Lakes.

 3. Bowness-on-Windermere